o-korpi/query4k/README.md

 ### Usage

 First create an instance of `Query4k`, using your preferred method.
-Example:
 ```kotlin
 val q4k = Query4k.create("postgresql://postgres:postgres@localhost:5432/postgres")
 ```

-With an instance of `Query4k`, we can now interact with our database:
+With an instance of `Query4k`, we can now interact with our database.
 ```kotlin
 q4k.execute(
     "INSERT INTO users (email) VALUES (:email)",